A Journey Through China Regional Cuisines

 Beijing: Imperial Heritage

 The cuisine of China's capital reflects its imperial past with elaborate dishes like Peking Duck.
-Northern cooking tends toward heartier, wheat-based foods and features strong flavors from garlic and scallions.
+Northern cooking tends toward heartier, wheat-based foods — hand-pulled noodles, steamed buns, and dumplings — and features strong flavors from garlic, scallions, and dark vinegar.
+Beijing cuisine also includes hotpot, a communal cooking tradition perfect for cold winters.